- Extremely soft and comfortable

 Tuft & Needle Mint Mattress Coupon Code and Pricing

 The Mint mattress is priced a little higher than the original Tuft & Needle but it’s still reasonably priced for the bed in a box industry.
 It’s priced below a lot of the super popular bed in a box mattresses like Casper and Leesa, for example.
 Here’s how it breaks down:

 |King||$1,050||76" x 80" x 12"|

 |Queen||$895||60" x 80" x 12"|

 |Twin||$650||39" x 75" x 12"|

 Unfortunately, Tuft and Needle doesn’t offer many coupon codes or promo codes.
-However, occasionally, they will run will a sale around a big holiday but Amazon usually matches prices pretty well.
-That’s a good place to check.
+However, occasionally, they will run will a sale around a big holiday.
+Be sure to check the company’s website to see if there is a sale happening.

 We were pretty impressed with the Tuft & Needle Mint mattress.
 While it’s not our favorite mattress overall, it’s definitely a solid option, especially for side sleepers.